kubernetes-sigs/cloud-provider-azure/docs/e2e-tests.md

   Binary downloads for the latest version of aks-engine for are available [on Github](https://github.com/Azure/aks-engine/releases/latest).
 Download AKS Engine for your operating system, extract the binary and copy it to your `$PATH`.

-  You can also choose to install aks-engine using [gofish][gofish-about].
-To do so, execute the command `gofish install aks-engine`.
-You can install gofish following the [instructions][gofish-install] for your OS.

-  On macOS, you can install aks-engine with [Homebrew][homebrew].
+  On macOS, you can install aks-engine with [Homebrew](https://brew.sh/).
 Run the command `brew install Azure/aks-engine/aks-engine` to do so.
-You can install Homebrew following the [instructions][homebrew-install].
+You can install Homebrew following the [instructions](https://brew.sh/).

-  On Windows, you can install aks-engine via [Chocolatey][choco] by executing the command `choco install aks-engine`.
-You can install Chocolatey following the [instructions][choco-install].
+  On Windows, you can install aks-engine via [Chocolatey](https://chocolatey.org/) by executing the command `choco install aks-engine`.
+You can install Chocolatey following the [instructions](https://chocolatey.org/install).

   On Linux, it could also be installed by following commands: